 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

 “We have fun and we enjoy each other’s company, so why shouldn’t we just move in together?”—Lauren, from Cohabitation Nation

-Drawing upon in-depth interviews, Sharon Sassler and Amanda Jayne Miller provide us with an inside view of how cohabiting relationships play out before and after couples move in together, using couples’ stories to explore the “he said” and “she said” of romantic dynamics.
+Drawing on in-depth interviews, Sharon Sassler and Amanda Jayne Miller provide an inside view of how cohabiting relationships play out before and after couples move in together, using couples’ stories to explore the he said/she said of romantic dynamics.
 Delving into hot-button issues, such as housework, birth control, finances, and expectations for the future, Sassler and Miller deliver surprising insights about the impact of class and education on how relationships unfold.
-Showcasing the words, thoughts, and conflicts of couples themselves, Cohabitation Nation offers a riveting and sometimes counterintuitive look at the way we live now.
+Showcasing the words, thoughts, and conflicts of the couples themselves, Cohabitation Nation offers a riveting and sometimes counterintuitive look at the way we live now.

 Sharon Sassler is Professor of Policy Analysis and Management at Cornell University.
 Amanda Jayne Miller is Associate Professor of Sociology at the University of Indianapolis.

 “Cohabitation Nation provides an excellent synopsis of Sassler and Miller’s in-depth research on social class and cohabitation in the United States.
 They offer an engaging and timely focus on how cohabitation operates for younger adults in an era of economic uncertainty.”—Wendy D. Manning, Co-Director of the National Center for Family & Marriage Research at Bowling Green State University